Fossil hunting in the south of Portugal

-Going on holiday you will need a good guide
+Going on holiday you will need an excellent guide

 The world-renowned ‘tell it like it is’ guidebooks now offer one on Portugal and it includes, free, the eBook “Discover Portugal”.
 This comprehensive, entertaining, ‘tell it like it is’ Rough Guide has loads of independent recommendations and practical information for the intrepid traveler.

-There comes the day when all nice things end
+There comes the day when all pleasant things end

 Finally, we had to go home.
 Across the border, we stopped at a small town for coffee and said goodbye to Portugal.
-This is the bridge which links Spain with Portugal.
+This is the bridge that links Spain with Portugal.

 I have made a special page for you.
 It is a collection of things I think you might find interesting.
 Before you leave, have a look at Recommendations.

 Perhaps you like to read this post traveling in the Malaga province.
 We can find there many interesting things.
 Thousands of years unfold before your eyes.